Osing people: Language

-The native language of Osing people is the Osing language, it is categorized as part of the Javanesic language family.
-Linguistically speaking, this language has been influenced heavily by its sister languages notably the Javanese (mainly eastern dialects) and Balinese.
+The native language of Osing people is the Osing language, it is categorized as part of the Javanese language family.
+Linguistically speaking, this language has been influenced heavily by its neighbour notably the Standard Javanese (mainly eastern dialects) and Balinese.
 The main factor is probably due to Osing's cultural land which located between the two cultural lands of Javanese and Balinese people.